rahulbhatt04/web-crawl/readme.md

-Solution
+Solution--

 Approach 1 Started with single threaded solution  but when I tried complex website it took forever

 Than implemented multithreaded solution.

+Assumption --

 In case of wrong URL code will return same url back not other url

-Its spring boot application that is getting so that we can show how we will expose this service
+Its spring boot application that is getting  initialize  so that we can show how we will expose this service

 Due to time constraints  I have tested with unit test cases not with rest application